aws-samples/aws-hpc-recipes/recipes/res/res_demo_env/docs/README.md

 These become automatically populated in the drop downs.

 These input parameters have to be manually added:
- - ServiceAccountUserName: for a `bi.yaml` created environment this will be `Admin`
+ - ServiceAccountUsername: for a `bi.yaml` created environment this will be `Admin`
  - CustomDomainNameforWebApp: this comes from Route53's subdomains such as `web.person.people.aws.dev`
  - CustomDomainNameforVDI: this comes from Route53's subdomains such as `vdc.person.people.aws.dev`